How would your life change if you could embrace the wild and sensitive part of yourself?

 Yes, this is me!

-My services are rooted in evidence-based, experiential, and trauma-sensitive practices that consider your own lived experience, in addition to neuroscience, social science, development across the lifespan.
-I believe that as you deepen your understanding of and trust in yourself, you are better able to live life with more authenticity, creativity, connection, and personal meaning.
+My services are rooted in evidence-based, experiential, and trauma-sensitive practices that accept your lived experience, and its relationship to neuroscience, social science, and development across the lifespan.

-These survival strategies are easier to recognize in kids, who are still learning to regulate the way they communicate their stress.
-If you're a parent or caregiver struggling to understand your child's behavior, you've probably already tried punishments and rewards.
-I offer group coaching support to help you do something altogether different.
-By viewing children's behavior through the lens of their neurobiological development and autonomic nervous system, we will uncover why your child is struggling by exploring the roots of their intense emotions and stress behaviors.
-We will also work to identify the supports you and your child need in order to do and feel better.
+I offer group learning, coaching and support to help you do something altogether different.
+By viewing children's behavior through the lens of their neurobiological development and autonomic nervous system, we will uncover why your child is struggling and work to identify the supports you and your child need in order to do and feel better.

 Do you have a wild and/or sensitive child?